amollenkopf/dcos-iot-demo/docs/overview.md

-We will now explore the DC/OS and Mesos dashboards.<br>

-TODO: paragraph describing overall architecture & application

 ## Architecture
 <img src="../images/00-overview/architecture.jpg"/>
 All components of the IoT Event Flow described below (sources, brokers, spark streaming, elasticsearch & map apps) are scheduled on DC/OS as marathon apps.